jmegner/talon-user/README.md

 # talon-user

 For Talon user folder where each subfolder is a git submodule.
-Hopefully this will make it easier to get set up and stay updated.
+ABANDONED because the problems described below were not solved and it just seems easier to have a script or one liner to copy-paste to clone or update all of the repos and the talon user folder.

 Related documentation at https://jacobegner.wordpress.com/2023/06/21/talon-voice-and-extras-setup-notes/